Combining Meat and Dairy the question of Kosher

 Solomon D. Stevens

 I always wear my kippah.
-I want non-Jews to know that there are Jews in the world who are proud about who they are and not afraid to be recognized as Jews.
+I want non-Jews to know that there are Jews in the world who are proud of who they are and not afraid to be recognized as Jews.
 But beyond that, I believe that I keep kosher.
-I just don’t keep Talmudic kosher.
+I just don't keep kosher like the Talmud.
 For the Orthodox, there is only one standard of what is or is not kosher.
 I disagree, and I think this is worth discussing.

-or me, the issue is how one understands revelation.
+For me, the issue is how one understands revelation.
 I am a religious Jew and not lazy, but I simply have not been able to accept the position that the Oral Law is divinely revealed.
-In order for this to be the case, it had to have been revealed at Mt.
+For this to be the case, it had to have been revealed at Mt.
 Sinai when the Written Law was revealed and then passed down from generation to generation without corruption until it was finally put into writing as the Talmud.
 I am still open to an argument that can make this credible for me, but I have yet to hear it.

 What does this mean in practice?
-I have never boiled/cooked a kid in its mother’s milk (Exodus 23:19, 34:26, and Deuteronomy 14:21).
-I see how this prohibition could be linked to concern about cruelty to animals and the need to respect the relationship between children and parents, but I find it a stretch for the Orthodox to conclude from the Talmud that milk and meat can never be eaten together.
+I have never boiled/cooked a kid in its mother's milk (Exodus 23:19, 34:26, and Deuteronomy 14:21).
+I see how this prohibition could be linked to concern about cruelty to animals and the need to respect the relationship between children and parents.
+Still, I find it a stretch for the Orthodox to conclude from the Talmud that milk and Meat can never be eaten together.

-This prohibition is also extended to include eating milk and non-milk producing chickens.
+This prohibition also extends to eating milk and non-milk-producing chickens.
 I understand a desire not to invite people to sin, or not to confuse non-Jews who might see someone eating milk and chicken together.
 Fine.
-What I have not been able to accept is that this becomes law because the Talmud proclaims it to be so.
+What I have not been able to accept is that this becomes Law because the Talmud proclaims it to be so.
 A need for separate plates, silverware, and sinks is, in my opinion, a reasonable interpretation of Torah, but not binding.
-I do not condemn anyone for separating milk and meat, but if the Talmud is not divinely revealed, then its reasoning is worthy of study but not the final word.
+I do not condemn anyone for separating milk and Meat, but if the Talmud is not divinely revealed, then its reasoning is worthy of study but not the final word.

-In addition, the prescribed method of kosher slaughter of meat, shechita, does not appear in the Torah.
-It is derived from interpretations of a number of passages in the Torah, but it is only interpretation if the Talmud is not divinely revealed.
-I only eat land animals that chew their cud and that have split hooves, but today there are very legitimate questions about whether the methods described in the Torah are actually the least painful for the animals that are slaughtered.
+In addition, the prescribed method of kosher slaughter of Meat, shechita, does not appear in the Torah.
+It is derived from interpretations of several passages in the Torah, but it is only an interpretation if the Talmud is not divinely revealed.
+I only eat land animals that chew their cud and that have split hooves.
+Still, today, there are very legitimate questions about whether the methods described in the Torah are actually the least painful for the animals that are slaughtered.
 So what do we do?
-The Orthodox are bound by what they accept as laws articulated by the Talmud.
+The Orthodox are bound by the laws articulated in the Talmud.
 At this point, that is not enough for me.

 Solomon D. Stevens has a Ph.D. from Boston College.
 His publications include "Religion, Politics, and the Law" (co-authored with Peter Schotten) and "Challenges to Peace in the Middle East."